OtillO Uto '15

 We soon hit the first swim and it was carnage.
 I loved it.
 With my automatic armpit cooling system in my wetsuit I told Kate that I was going to leg it out after every swim to try and warm up.
 We chugged along nicely.

 A few hours later we got to the south of the island and it was truly awesome.
 There were steady Force 6 winds blowing which turned the sea state into a surfy mess.
 It was time to adopt some coasteering techniques for entry and exit to and from the swims, and use some survival swimming skills.
 It was wild racing, and we loved it.
 That particular section of the course in those conditions will stay with me forever.

-We ended up coming in at 10th and the top British team in the mixed category.
+We ended up coming 10th in the mixed category.
 The whole experience hadn’t put Kate off and we both hoped to get a place in Engadin Swimrun in Switzerland.